 Human occupation of the Cathar Pyrenees dates back 90,000 years: Neanderthal man (and woman) had already grasped that the place deserved much more than a brief visit.
-How could we predict that it would later be remembered for a religious tragedy.
+How could we predict that it would later be remembered for a religious tragedy?

-The new French lords, the Lévis-Mirepoix, then set about building new towns, bastides.
-Fortresses were built with the help or by royal authority: the châteaux of Roquefixade and Montségur would defend the border and the territory coveted by Aragon.
-The castles of Lagarde and Terride (Mirepoix), built in the 14th century, were more of a seigneurial residence than a military structure.
-Everywhere, fortifications such as the ramparts of Camon and the Protestant fortress of Castel d’Amont on the heights of Bélesta bear witness to times of war.
+The new French lords, the Lévis-Mirepoix family, set about building new towns, bastides.
+Fortresses were built with the help or by royal authority: the castles of Roquefixade and Montségur defended the border and the territory coveted by Aragon.
+The castles of Lagarde and Terride (Mirepoix), built in the 14th century, were more seigneurial residences than military structures.
+Fortifications such as the ramparts of Camon and the Protestant fortress of Castel d’Amont on the heights of Bélesta bear witness to times of war.